Guest Behaviour, Safety and Security Policy

 This will allow the management team or representatives to take steps to reduce the chance that your illness will spread to others on the vessel.
 Failure to immediately report a contagious illness to the vessel’s medical staff, greatly increases the likelihood that the illness or disease will be able to spread and is a violation of this Policy.
 In the event of a contagious illness, the vessel’s crew will take steps to curtail its spread to other guests, including if necessary, the actions listed under section 6 of this Policy.

 Our luggage allowance is restricted by cabin space and weight (23kg per guest, maximum 2 pieces), and must be stored in your cabin.
 All luggage must be labelled with your name, vessel name, cabin number and sailing date.
-You must not pack in any luggage or bring on board any dangerous or illegal item which include, but are not limited to firearms, weapons and/or ammunition; knives, open razors and /or scissors; illegal narcotics, drugs and/or substances; candles & incense burners; anything using a naked flame; electrical and household appliances containing heating element(s) (including irons, clothes steamers, heated blankets, water heaters, coffee makers, hot plates, heating pads, humidifier, electrical extension cords etc.); pepper spray and self defence weapons; dangerous and/or flammable chemicals; flammable liquids and explosives (including fireworks and flares); handcuffs and/or restraining devices; compressed gas tanks, bottles, cylinders including dive tanks, propane tanks and aerosol cans; alcoholic drinks; and/or hookahs.
+You must not pack in any luggage or bring on board any dangerous or illegal item which include, but are not limited to firearms, weapons and/or ammunition; knives, open razors and /or scissors; illegal narcotics, drugs and/or substances; candles & incense burners; anything using a naked flame; electrical and household appliances containing heating element(s) (including irons, clothes steamers, heated blankets, water heaters, coffee makers, hot plates, heating pads, humidifiers, electrical extension cords etc.); pepper spray and self-defence weapons; dangerous and/or flammable chemicals; flammable liquids and explosives (including fireworks and flares); handcuffs and/or restraining devices; compressed gas tanks, bottles, cylinders including dive tanks, propane tanks and aerosol cans; alcoholic drinks (except as specified above); and/or hookahs.

 You must ensure that you are fully aware of the content of your luggage; you do not (and will not) leave your baggage unattended from the time when you pack it; and you do not (and will not) accept items from other guests.